 Friday September 18, 2009 we met people at Ravensong Aquatic Centre in Qualicum Beach.
 People boarded passenger vehicles for the shuttle over the “Hump” then up Cameron Vally logging roads to Mt.
 Cokely.
 The cavalcade of people from Oceanside were joined by Hupacasath First Nations and others coming from Port Alberni.

+Around a 100 people gathered at the old Mount Arrowsmith Ski Lodge location to witness the official opening of the Mount Arrowsmith Massif Regional Park where Hupacasath First Nations representatives gave a drumming and singing blessing and Hupacasath First Nation Elected Chief Shaunee Casavant and Peter Rothermel of the Alpine Club of Canada cut a cedar bark ribbon to mark the historical event.
 Block 1380, encompassing the peaks of Mt Arrowsmith and Mt Cokely already was publicly owned Crown Forest Reserve however it was declared a Regional Park in November 2008, thanks to the hard work of residents in the area, the Federation of Mountain Clubs of BC, the Alpine Club of Canada (ACC) Vancouver Island Section, the Regional District of Nanaimo and the Hupacasath First Nation.

 The land was and still is publicly owned land although now gains a higher level of protection.
 This is an achievement to be very proud of and is the first step in conserving natural areas for important ecological purposes.